Being a step-parent and raising a blended family

 What does it mean to be a step-parent?

 When considering your new role, lots of questions may arise: how does it fit into your new home life?
-What is the criteria for the role and how do you know if you fulfil them?
+What are the criteria for the role, and how do you know if you fulfil them?
 What are the expectations, both from others and yourself?

-A ‘step-parent’ as opposed to a natural/biological parent.
-Makes it sound like being a step-parent isn’t natural, doesn’t it.
-The role of step-parent does not come with a job description or guidelines.
-This role is infinitely variable and the rules are far from clear cut.
-It’s not something that you spend time with your partner deciding whether or not to embark on, making attempts to achieve and having nine months to adjust to.
+A ‘step-parent’ as opposed to a natural/biological parent makes it sound like being a step-parent isn’t natural, doesn’t it?
+The role of a step-parent does not come with a job description or guidelines.
+This role is infinitely variable and the rules are far from clear-cut.

 For the children, gaining a step-parent may well be a hugely positive thing and come with many benefits.
 This does not take away the fact that the situation you will find yourself in takes some adjusting to and it can be difficult for children to come to terms with a new parent.

 Managing realistic expectations can help.
-For example, instead of having faith that ‘love will find a way’, acknowledging that relationships take time and hard work to build.
-It is essential that you be yourself, allowing time for your step-children to get to know you and taking time to get to know them.
-Some say that it takes between two and 10 years for step family relationships to settle.
+For example, instead of having faith that love will find a way, acknowledge that relationships take time and hard work to build.
+It is essential that you be yourself, allowing time for your step-children to get to know you and taking the time to get to know them.
+Some say that it takes between two and 10 years for stepfamily relationships to settle.

 Step-parents can struggle under the weight of masquerading as biological families instead of acknowledging that they are living with other people’s children.
 Instead of getting used to one another since babyhood, step-parents and step-children are required to get along with each other suddenly, even though neither chose the other.